lbryio/lbry.com/posts/faq/how-to-run-lbry.md

 ---
-title: How do I run lbry from command line?
+title: How do I run LBRY from command line?
 ---

 In a terminal window, run `lbrynet-daemon`.